AdobeDocs/app-builder/src/pages/guides/application_state.md

 ***How is my data stored?***

-- Your data is stored in an isolated "State container" mapping to the I/O Runtime namespace and Application Workspace.
+- State is a multi-tenant storage, your data is isolated in a "State container" mapping to the I/O Runtime namespace and application Workspace.
 - Each region stores your data independently, treat it as a different instance.
 We support `amer` and `emea`. *`apac` is coming soon.*
 - Note the default time-to-live for a key-value which is 1 day, the maximum is 1 year (365 days).